 An honorary degree presented at Commencement represents a unique and highly visible statement of Tufts University’s regard for the recipient.
 Each year, Tufts encourages faculty, staff, students and alumni to nominate distinguished individuals for honorary degrees.
-An email invitation soliciting nominations was sent to all members of the Tufts community in the late spring of 2014 and again in early September.

 In accordance with the bylaws of the Board of Trustees, the Honorary Degree Committee, a standing committee of the board, reviews all nominations and may vote to recommend nominations for approval by the full board.